tluolamo/php-lumen/README.md

 If you get permissions errors with these shell commands you may need to run them as sudo

 ### Install
 You need to have [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) installed and working first.
 Refer to their documentation for how to install them on your local machine.
-The execute the below commands.
+Then execute the below commands.

 First create .env file
 ```bash